What is a Captive?

 - Underwriting profits and reserves build up tax efficiently

-- Investment income is taxable to the captive insurance company at graduated corporate rates.
+- Investment income is taxable to the captive insurance company at corporate rates, currently 21%

-- Internal Revenue Code 831(b) provides significant tax advantages for small insurance companies (Captives), as long as annual premiums are $2.45 million or less.
+- Internal Revenue Code 831(b) provides significant tax advantages for small insurance companies (Captives) as long as annual premiums are $2.65 million or less

 What Type of Company Should Consider a Captive?

 A company considering forming a captive must have the financial resources to contribute to the captive insurance company.
 In Addition, all jurisdictions have minimum capital requirements for captive insurance companies, and successful operations require the services of numerous professionals such as lawyers, actuaries, accountants, etc., to assist with the creation and provide ongoing maintenance of the captive.
 U.S. Captive Partners & Associates will coordinate the activities of the other professionals, on a turn-key basis.